 - STEP 3: If approved, the appropriate curriculum credit appears on the student’s SPCC transcript.

 - How do I determine which noncredit classes have been approved for curriculum credit?
 This website will list all current curriculum courses approved for this articulation process.
 Courses for articulation are recommended by curriculum faculty, based on an analysis of content similarity between curriculum and noncredit course descriptions.
 These descriptions are defined by the North Carolina Community College System (NCCCS).

 - Can I earn a curriculum degree, diploma, or certificate by taking curriculum courses as a noncredit student?
 NCCCS standards require that students earning a curriculum degree, diploma, or certificate must have taken at least 25% of the required program courses as an enrolled curriculum student.

 - How do I earn college credit for articulated noncredit/curriculum courses?
-If you completed the noncredit course with a grade of “S”, the next step is to complete the Non-Credit to Credit form, and submit it to the SPCC Registrar for review.
+If you completed the noncredit course with a grade of “S”, the next step is to complete the Non-Credit to Credit form.

 - Is there a limit to how much total noncredit courses may receive curriculum credit through this process?
 It should not exceed 75% of the required program courses as an enrolled curriculum student.